sachin191/pyrocopy/README.md

 results = pyrocopy.copy(source, destination, level=1)
 ```

-### Reverse Shallow Copy
+### Inverse Shallow Copy
-The reverse shallow copy duplicates the files at the furthest node of the source into the destination, creating all necessary subdirectories along the way.
+The inverted shallow copy duplicates the files at the furthest node of the source tree into the destination, creating all necessary subdirectories along the way.

 To illustrate this behavior take the following source tree.
 ```